6,000Units Under Management

 How to Fund Your Retirement with Rental Property Income

-If not, it’s time for you to start saving.
-While the thought of budgeting for a retirement fund may seem daunting if you don’t have much expendable income, it can be much easier if you make a few simple changes to the way you live and how you run your rental property business.
+Although it seems like forever ago, workers are still navigating the lingering effects of the COVID-19 pandemic.
+A recent Transamerica Center Annual Retirement Survey shows that many are still experiencing financial struggles, affecting how they save and invest for future retirement.
+While the thought of budgeting for a retirement fund may seem daunting if you don’t have much expendable income, it can be much easier if you make a few simple changes to how you live and run your rental property business.

 How Rental Property Income Can Help Fund Your Retirement